 The thread throughout my career has been a deep interest in how financing techniques and products can be used to facilitate economic development and reduce inequalities (whether on an international or local scale), and in how the financial services sector can most effectively further the common good alongside achieving financial returns.

-- Advising FMO, Proparco and JICA (the development finance institutions of the Dutch, French and Japanese governments) on a multi-currency syndicated senior unsecured facility of approximately USD 160 million for Şekerbank, to support SMEs and micro-enterprises in rural areas, sustainable agriculture and women’s banking in Turkey.
+- Advising FMO, Proparco and JICA (the development finance institutions of the Dutch, French and Japanese governments) on a multi-currency syndicated senior unsecured facility of approximately $160 million dollars for Şekerbank, to support SMEs and microenterprises in rural areas, sustainable agriculture and women’s banking in Turkey.

-- Advising Fair4All Finance on various debt financing and portfolio guarantee arrangements with credit unions and community development finance institutions.
+- Advising Fair4All Finance on various debt financing and portfolio guarantee arrangements with credit unions and community development finance institutions, including a debt consolidation loan pilot with My Community Bank.

 - Advising on a retail securities offering for a UK-based community renewable energy project.

-- I am the legal expert to the impact investing panel of CFA UK (the leading finance certification provider), and helped develop the CFA’s Impact Investing qualification.
+- I was the legal expert to the impact investing panel of CFA UK (the leading finance certification provider) in 2024/5, and helped develop the CFA’s Impact Investing qualification.